Leo-Malay/LEO-DB-C/docs/Record.md

 4. Read reocrds one by one from A.
 5. Match records from A with required value.
 6. If match found ignore the record.
 7. If match not found write record to T.
 8. Repeat steps 4 to 7 till EOF.

+### Update

+1. Open data file(Ref.
+A) and Temp file(Ref.
+T)
+2. Read headers from A.
+3. Get index from searchFor and updateFor parameter and header.
+4. Read reocrds one by one from A.
+5. Match records from A with required value.
+6. If match found update the data at index updateIndex and write new record to T.
+7. If match not found write record to T.
+8. Repeat steps 4 to 7 till EOF.